-Minocycline hydrochloride capsules, USP are a tetracycline-class antibiotic medicine.
-Minocycline hydrochloride capsules, USP are used to treat certain infections caused by bacteria.
+Minocycline hydrochloride tablets, USP are a tetracycline-class antibiotic medicine.
+Minocycline hydrochloride tablets, USP are used to treat certain infections caused by bacteria.
 These include infections of the skin, respiratory tract, urinary tract, some sexually transmitted diseases, and others.
-Minocycline hydrochloride capsules, USP may be used along with other treatments for severe acne.
+Minocycline hydrochloride tablets.
+USP may be used along with other treatments for severe acne.
 Sometimes other germs, called viruses, cause infections.
 The common cold is a virus.
-Minocycline hydrochloride capsules, USP, like other antibiotics, do not treat viruses.

-Who should not take minocycline hydrochloride capsules, USP?
+Minocycline hydrochloride tablets.
+USP, like other antibiotics, does not treat viruses.
+Who should not take minocycline hydrochloride tablets, USP?

-Do not take minocycline hydrochloride capsules, USP if you are allergic to minocycline or other tetracycline antibiotics.
+Do not take minocycline hydrochloride tablets.
+USP if you are allergic to minocycline or other tetracycline antibiotics.
 Ask your doctor or pharmacist for a list of these medicines if you are not sure.
-See the end of this Patient Information leaflet for a complete list of ingredients in minocycline hydrochloride capsules.
-USP.

-Minocycline hydrochloride capsules, USP are not recommended for pregnant women or children under 8 years of age because:

-- Minocycline hydrochloride capsules, USP may harm an unborn baby. - 2.
-Minocycline hydrochloride capsules, USP may permanently turn a baby's or child's teeth yellow-gray-brown during tooth development.
+See the end of this Patient Information leaflet for a complete list of ingredients in minocycline hydrochloride tablets, USP.
+Minocycline hydrochloride tablets, USP are not recommended for pregnant women or children under 8 years of age because: - 1.
+Minocycline hydrochloride tablets, USP may harm an unborn baby. - 2.
+Minocycline hydrochloride tablets, USP may permanently turn a baby's or child's teeth yellow-gray-brown during tooth development.
 Tooth development happens in the last half of pregnancy and birth to age 8 years.

-What should I tell my doctor before taking minocycline hydrochloride capsules, USP?

-Before taking minocycline hydrochloride capsules, USP, tell your doctor about all of your medical conditions, including if you:

-- have liver or kidney problems. - are pregnant or plan to become pregnant.
-Minocycline hydrochloride capsules, USP may harm your unborn baby.
-Stop taking minocycline hydrochloride capsules, USP and call your doctor if you become pregnant while taking them. - are breastfeeding or plan to breastfeed.
+What should I tell my doctor before taking minocycline hydrochloride tablets, USP?
+Before taking minocycline hydrochloride tablets, USP tell your doctor about all of your medical conditions, including if you: - have liver or kidney problems. - are pregnant or plan to become pregnant.
+Minocycline hydrochloride tablets, USP may harm your unborn baby.
+Stop taking minocycline hydrochloride tablets, USP and call your doctor if you become pregnant while taking it. - are breastfeeding or plan to breastfeed.
 Minocycline passes into your breast milk and may harm your baby.
-You and your doctor should decide if you will take minocycline hydrochloride capsules, USP or breastfeed.
+You and your doctor should decide if you will take minocycline hydrochloride tablets, USP or breastfeed.
 You should not do both.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Using minocycline hydrochloride capsules, USP with other medicines can cause side effects.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines. vitamins, and herbal supplements.
+Using minocvcline hydrochloride tablets, USP with other medicines can cause side effects.
 Especially tell your doctor if you take:

 - birth control pills.
-Minocycline hydrochloride capsules, USP may make your birth control pills less effective. - a blood thinner medicine.
+Minocycline hydrochloride tablets, USP may make your birth control pills less effective. - a blood thinner medicine.
 The dose of your blood thinner may have to be lowered. - a penicillin antibiotic medicine.
-Minocycline hydrochloride capsules, USP and penicillins should not be used together. - migraine medicines called ergot alkaloids. - an acne medicine by mouth called isotretinoin.
+Minocycline hydrochloride tablets.
+USP and penicillins should not be used together. - migraine medicines called ergot alkaloids. - an acne medicine by mouth called isotretinoin.

 antacids that contain aluminum, calcium, or magnesium, or iron-containing products.

-Know the medicines you take, keep a list of them to show your doctor and pharmacist each time you get a new medicine

-How should I take minocycline hydrochloride capsules, USP?
+Know the medicines you take, keep a list of them to show your doctor and pharmacist each time you get a new medicine.
+How should I take minocycline hydrochloride tablets, USP?